- Europe has dominated cartography for so long that its central place on the world map seems normal.

 The Kingdom at the Middle of the World

-The most notable feature of the very first major modern world map produced in China, the Kunyu Wanguo Quantu (1602), is that it places China firmly at the centre of the world.
+The most notable feature of the very first major modern world map produced in China, the Kunyu Wanguo Quantu (1602), is that it places China firmly at the center of the world.
 Produced for the Chinese emperor by Jesuit missionary Matteo Ricci, it was the first map ever to combine that perspective with modern western knowledge: it was the first Chinese map to show the Americas, for instance.

 America on its head

 Unfamiliar?
 Sure.
 Shocking?
 Perhaps.
 Wrong?
 Not really.
 First off, no world map is totally right, since it’s mathematically impossible to transfer the surface of a three-dimensional object onto a flat surface without some distortion.
-And since the world is a globe, where you centre that map is a matter of purely subjective choice.
+And since the world is a globe, where you center that map is a matter of purely subjective choice.

-The 'vertical world map', showing the relative proximity of China (and the rest of Asia) to Europe and (even the East Coast of) North America, has a similarly maritime raison d’être, or it will have by mid-century.
+The vertical world map, showing the relative proximity of China (and the rest of Asia) to Europe and (even the East Coast of) North America, has a similarly maritime raison d’être, or it will have by mid-century.
 Experts project that by 2050 (if not sooner), the Arctic will be sufficiently ice-free to enable the so-called Transpolar Passage, i.e. shipping straight across the North Pole.

-That would save more than three weeks off a traditional sea voyage between Europe and Asia, via the Suez Canal – and even be significantly faster than other northern alternatives like the Northwest Passage (via Canada) or the Northern Sea Route (hugging the Siberian coast).
+That would shave more than three weeks off a traditional sea voyage between Europe and Asia, via the Suez Canal – and even be significantly faster than other northern alternatives like the Northwest Passage (via Canada) or the Northern Sea Route (hugging the Siberian coast).
 Since ships would not need to go through locks or pass over shallow waters, it would also remove current restrictions on tonnage per ship.

 The only country seriously preparing for such a future: China.
 None of the other Arctic powers is giving the Transpolar route any strategic thought.
-On the other hand, China’s Arctic Policy document, released in January 2018, already matter-of-factly refers to the Transpolar route the ‘Central Passage’ – one of several ‘Polar Silk Roads’ that China seems to want to develop.
+On the other hand, China’s Arctic Policy document, released in January 2018, already matter-of-factly refers to the Transpolar route as the ‘Central Passage’ – one of several ‘Polar Silk Roads’ that China seems to want to develop.
 And they already have the world map to go with it.